CenturyLinkCloud/clc-go-cli/README.md

 ### Identify entities by ID or by name

-There is a great deal of commands that depend on the instances of certain entities, such as `server`, `group`, `network`.
+There are many commands that depend on the identification of specific entities such as `server`, `group` or `network`.
-A common pattern for specyfing such entities in the command line is `--<entity>-id`, like `--server-id` or `--load-balancer-id`.
+A common pattern for specyfing the entity ID in the command line is `--<entity>-id`, like `--server-id` or `--load-balancer-id`.

-Alternatively, a name of an entity can be specified (the common pattern is `--<entity>-name`).
+Alternatively, the name of an entity can be specified instead of the ID (the common pattern is `--<entity>-name`).
 This approach has some important subtleties to mention:

 * You can't specify both an ID and a name for the same entity.
 * If there is more than one entity with the specified name, an error occurs.